 Cancelled Checks Requirement for Divorce

 A very common occurrence in the mortgage process is proving one party pays a debt so it may be excluded from the debt ratio.
-There are specific instances where cancelled checks are required such as borrowers which are legally separated.
-Divorce borrowers may not be required to obtain checks though.
+In some states, there are specific instances where cancelled checks are required such as borrowers which are legally separated.
+Although in NC & some others, cancelled checks are often not required to prove one party is required to pay the mortgage or other debts!
+Furthermore, most of the time, divorced borrowers are not required to obtain checks though to prove an ex spouse pays a debt.
 Here are some general rules to go by.

 - Separation agreement must state the person responsible for the specific debt